 - Citalopram (Cipramil)

 Emotional blunting occurs in many psychiatric disorders, including depression, post-traumatic stress disorder and schizophrenia.
 It’s characterized by the numbing of positive or negative feelings.
 People may also experience diminished pleasure or interest in activities.
-Research suggests that 40% to 60% of patients being treated by SSRIs experience some degree of emotional blunting.
+A 2023 Cambridge University article reports that up to 40% to 60% of patients who take SSRIs experience some degree of emotional blunting.

 If you or someone you know has recently been prescribed an SSRI like Prozac, you may be wondering: Does Prozac make you tired?
-Like other antidepressants, there’s a chance it will.
-With this in mind, some people may wonder whether antidepressants are even worth it — but while SSRIs can cause unpleasant side effects, they are designed to stabilize your day-to-day mood and notably improve emotional turbulence.
+Like other antidepressants, known side effects mean there’s a chance it will.
+With this in mind, some people may wonder whether antidepressants are even worth taking.
+While SSRIs can cause unpleasant side effects, they’re specifically designed to stabilize your day-to-day mood and notably improve emotional turbulence.
+However, some drowsiness, particularly if it occurs mainly during the first few weeks of a new medication, is a relatively minor offset.

 Feeling Flat Versus How You Felt Before the Medication

 Depression is one of the most prevalent mental health conditions in the United States and the leading cause of disability worldwide.
-The Anxiety and Depression Association of America estimates that 14.8 million adult Americans were diagnosed with at least one major depressive episode in 2020.
-During a depressive episode, a person may experience the following:
+A 2025 World Health Organization report found as many as 5.7% of adults across the globe suffer from depression episodes.
+During a depressive episode, a person may experience some of the following symptoms:

 - Sadness, irritation or emptiness